lancaster-university/codal-bootstrap/README.md

-# CODAL-Bootstrap
+# CODAL-Bootstrap (ALPHA)

-Bootstrap a CODAL-based project from a single Python script
+Bootstrap a CODAL-based project from a single Python script.

+>**CAUTION: This is still in testing!
+Be very careful**

 ## Usage